Monaldo Leopardi

 The Palazzo Leopardi in Recanati

-Monaldo Leopardi was born in Recanati on the 16th of August 1776.
+Monaldo Leopardi was born in Recanati on 16 August 1776.
 For centuries his family had been among the leading landowners of the region, and closely connected with the Church (throughout Leopardi's lifetime Recanati was part of the Papal States).
 Monaldo lost his father before he was five years old, and spent the years of his childhood in the Palazzo Leopardi, with his mother, his brother and sister, and his great-uncle.
 His tutor, Father José Matías de Torres, was an exiled Jesuit from Veracruz, Mexico.[1]
 As a child, Monaldo spent several months in Pesaro at the home of his grandmother, Francesca, who years later came to stay with him in his palace in Recanati.
 At the age of eighteen he assumed, as head of the family, the complete management of the whole family property.
 In 1797 Monaldo married a capable woman, Marquise Adelaide Antici, two years his junior, and daughter of a neighboring Recanatese family.
 At the time of their marriage, Monaldo was the largest landholder in Recanati.

 In the spring of 1797 the French Republican troops had made their first invasion of the Papal States, and now the Pope—having failed in various efforts to conciliate the enemy—decided to fight against France.
 After the fall of Ancona, a regiment of Papal troops occupied Recanati, and began to prepare for its defence; but Monaldo succeeded in persuading its colonel that Recanati was indefensible, and that it would be better to take his troops away.
 During the next two years, a constant succession of troops—French, Papal, and Austrian—occupied the Marche.
 His indignation against the iniquities of the French Republican government was intense.
 The taxes imposed by it, he said in his Memoirs, were terrible—amounting, in his own case, to over twelve thousand scudi, besides a carriage, four horses, wood, oil, fodder, beds, sheets, and even clothes.
 He was deeply shocked, too, by the impiety of the Republicans: two of the churches of Recanati were turned into stables, the black robes of the priests were requisitioned, and the monks (as well as the rest of the population) were compelled to wear a cockade of France and to take their turn, still clothed in their monk's habits, in mounting guard at the city gates.
 This government was temporarily brought to an end in Recanati by the arrival of a large number of insurgents, who turned out the French, cut down the liberty pole they had erected in one of the city's squares, and elevated Monaldo himself, much against his will, to the position of governor of the city.